 - 5.19 This indicator looks at the total amount of completed office floorspace in the borough (a) and in town centres (b).
-Office space refers to A2 Office space (financial or professional services) or B1a (general office). - a) In the period 1 April 2015 to 31 March 2016, 185sqm of office space was completed in the borough.
-This represents a significant decrease on last year's reported figure.
-Last year's growth in the amount of office floorspace developed was largely due to one large scale conversion of agricultural buildings and associated development.
-This year has seen completions on smaller schemes within the borough.
-This is shown in Table 5.6 'Amount of Completed Office Development (Square Metres)'.
+Office space refers to A2 Office space (financial or professional services) or B1a (general office). - a) In the period 1 April 2016 to 31 March 2017, 349.4sqm of office space was completed in the borough.
+This represents a significant increase on last year's reported figure.
+As last year, this year has seen completions on smaller schemes within the borough.
+This is shown in Table 5.6'Amount of Completed Office Development (Square Metres)'.